dethMastery/ts-calculator/README.md

 ```zsh
 yarn dev <1st number> <operator> <2nd Number>
 ```

+If you not sure obout operator, just run `yarn dev` to see a little help from me :)

 :: Note - This repo is create for learning MVC on TypeScript. if its have any problems just feel free to contact me on [<me@suphakit.net>](mailto:me@suphakit.net)